raysan5/raylib/README.md

 features
 --------
-  - **NO external dependencies**, all required libraries are [bundled into raylib](https://github.com/raysan5/raylib/tree/master/src/external)
+  - **NO external dependencies**, all required libraries have been [bundled into raylib](https://github.com/raysan5/raylib/tree/master/src/external)
   - Multiple platforms supported: **Windows, Linux, MacOS, RPI, Android, HTML5... and more!**
   - Written in plain C code (C99) using PascalCase/camelCase notation
   - Hardware accelerated with OpenGL (**1.1, 2.1, 3.3, 4.3 or ES 2.0**)